 Through our cost-effectiveness evaluation of school-based screening for eating disorders and with the expert guidance of STRIPED Collaborating Mentor Davene Wright, PhD, HSPH master’s degree students Yushan Jiang and Hyungi LeAnn Noh are learning volumes about these essential public health methods as applied to eating disorders.
 Dr. Wright, a 2012 PhD graduate in health policy from Harvard University and now an Assistant Professor at University of Washington and Seattle Children’s Research Institute, is an expert in cost-effectiveness and decision analysis research.
 She joined forces with us to carry out what may be the first-ever U.S. cost-effectiveness study of eating disorders screening.

-In a second screening project, physician Yongjoo Kim and child psychiatrist Matías Irarrázaval are working with STRIPED director Bryn Austin and co-director Kendrin Sonneville on their HSPH MPH program practicum to craft strategic plans for new nationwide eating disorders screening and prevention programs for South Korean and Chilean adolescents.
+In a second screening project, physician Yongjoo Kim and child psychiatrist Matías Irarrázaval worked with STRIPED director Bryn Austin and co-director Kendrin Sonneville on their HSPH MPH program practicum to craft strategic plans for new nationwide eating disorders screening and prevention programs for South Korean and Chilean adolescents.
 Their long-term goal is to take their strategic plans back to the federal health ministries in their home countries to propose expansion of their nations’ eating disorders screening and prevention initiatives.

 A Critical Eye on the Weight-Loss and Beauty Industries

 In several new projects this year, STRIPED trainees and faculty are turning a critical eye on the beauty industry — an industry that is as ubiquitous and pernicious as it is complex and challenging to study.
-As part of our multi-disciplinary team including the unlikely mix of a geographer, an economist, a statistician, and a nutritionist, HSPH doctoral student Allegra Gordon along with STRIPED staffer Grace Kennedy are helping to pilot new methods to map the onslaught of beauty industry purveyors in young people’s environments.
+As part of our multidisciplinary team including the unlikely mix of a geographer, an economist, a statistician, and a nutritionist, HSPH doctoral student Allegra Gordon along with STRIPED staffer Grace Kennedy helped to pilot new methods to map the onslaught of beauty industry purveyors in young people’s environments.
 In a parallel project, STRIPED’s newest faculty, Jerel Calzo, PhD, is working closely with Austin and Sonneville to begin a national study of male body image and the masculinization of the cosmetic surgery and procedures industry.

 STRIPED Visiting Scholar Christina Roberto, PhD, is mentoring HSPH master’s student Brigitte Granger and Harvard College undergraduate Kelly Bauer in a new Robert Wood Johnson Foundation-funded investigation of deceptive marketing practices used by the weight-loss industry.
 Kelly and Brigitte are gaining hands-on research experience documenting the scope of these misleading marketing strategies and are also working to design follow-up studies that will examine how weight-loss industry marketing practices negatively influence young people and — most importantly — what we can do to change these harmful marketing practices.